 The same principle applies for B vitamin supplements.

-If you aren’t sure where to begin, taking a high-quality multivitamin is a good place to start.
+If you aren’t sure where to begin with vitamin supplementation, taking a high-quality multivitamin is a good place to start.

 Taking a good multi may be all the extra brain vitamins you need.